dornech/the-hatchlor-enhanced/README.md

 The Hatchlor Enhanced integrates additional features:

+* [cruft]: assistance for template updates.
 * [hatch-vcs-footgun-example]: dynamic version determination for editable install,
+* [docsig]: check signatures (script for hatch environment, not yet as pre-commit hook).
 * [semantic-release]: local prepare of a commit: create changelog and commit with a version tag,
 * [bump-my-version] and [generate-changelog]: alternative to [semantic-release],
-* [commitizen]: commit-tool as new alternative to [semantic-release] and combination of [bump-my-version] and [generate-changelog] with default changelog format improved to aligned with [semantic-release],
+* [commitizen]: commit-tool as new alternative to [semantic-release] and combination of [bump-my-version] and [generate-changelog] with default changelog format improved to be aligned with [semantic-release] changelog format,
 * [gitlint]: include linting of commit messages (alternative to commitizen),
-* cookiecutter options to switch bewteen [commitizen], [semantic-release] and combination of [bump-my-version] and [generate-changelog]
+* cookiecutter options to switch bewteen [commitizen], [semantic-release] and combination of [bump-my-version] and [generate-changelog] as the toolchain vor versioning and changelog generation,
-* [GitHub Actions]: reworked workflows - dump context, add test publishing on TestPy, switch to new PyPi mechanism,
+* [GitHub Actions]: reworked workflows - dump context, add test publishing on TestPy, switch to new PyPi mechanism.
-* [cruft]: assistance for template updates.
-* [docsig]: check signatures (script for hatch environment, not yet as pre-commit hook)

 Regarding support for committing, version management and changelog generation commitizen is right now favorised as it fits most nicely with the current GitHub workflows.
-However, commitizen only works with GitHub so alternatives are provided.

 The amendments support a local development and commit process while "outsourcing" testing for different OS and with different Python versions to GitHub.